Paperback-iOS/website/src/help/guides/getting-started.md

 **Paperback** is currently _not_ on **TestFlight** and _requires_ the usage of **AltStore** in order to install onto your phone.
 In the future, TestFlight will be used when the lead developer obtains an [Apple Developer Account](https://developer.apple.com/programs/).

 ::: tip Video tutorial
- If you prefer a video tutorial, Artesians made a beautiful one.
-You will find it [here for Windows](https://www.youtube.com/watch?v=n1KRwsxNiWY)
+ If you prefer using a video tutorial, Artesians made a beautiful one.
+You will find it [here for Windows](https://www.youtube.com/watch?v=n1KRwsxNiWY).
 :::

 ### Prerequisites